 The Gale and Morant Family Papers relating to enslavement on plantations in Jamaica (EUL MS 44; EUL MS 44 add.
 1; EUL MS 130)

 The Gale and Morant Family Papers include correspondence, accounts and other papers (1731-1939) relating to the management of family-owned sugar plantations in Jamaica at the height of the Transatlantic Slave Trade.
-Both sides of the family acquired sugar plantations that used the forced labour of enslaved Black people.
-These papers include lists of the people who were enslaved on the plantations, noting details such as their name, age, country of origin, occupation, and an assessment of their 'condition' and 'value'.
+Both sides of the family acquired sugar plantations that used the forced labour of enslaved people.
+These papers include lists of the people who were enslaved on the plantations, noting details such as their name, age, country of origin, occupation, and the enslaver's assessment of their 'condition' and 'value'.

 Letters of John Bishop Estlin relating to the Anti-Slavery cause (EUL MS 55)